tarun-sri-sai/pi-container/README.md

 # Pi Container

-This repository contains the image for `tarunsrisai/pi-container`.
+This repository contains the image for running `pi` in a container, exposing only the current working directory to its filesystem.